ingadhoc/website/website_sale_product_description/README.rst

 To use this module, you need to:

 #.
-Go to a Product, and you will see in 'Sale' page a 'Description for Website' title with a Description field.
+Go to a Product, and you will see in 'Notes' page a 'Description for Website' text field

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot